Stay just inside the Scottish border, amid an idyllic village close to the River Tweed.

-Open archway into the kitchen with induction hob and electric oven, microwave, full size dishwasher, washing machine (no dryer), fridge with ice box, Grind coffee machine (pod type – Nespresso compatible).
+Open archway into the kitchen with glass ceramic hob and electric oven, microwave, full size dishwasher, washing machine (no dryer), fridge with ice box, Grind coffee machine (pod type – Nespresso compatible).

 Bedroom with zip and link bed which can be configured to a 6’ super king or 3’ twin beds, side tables, hanging rail, desk/console, cupboard with shelving and storage space.

 Large bathroom with large bath, corner shower, heated towel rail, basin and WC.
 Underfloor heating.

 Boot room with boot and coat storage, and a fixed dog bed to the rear of the property with stable door to the garden.
 This offers a handy heated space where wet dogs can dry out before entering the house.

 Very pretty cottage garden to the rear which is enclosed.
 This comprises patio area with garden furniture, bird feeders, four steps up to the lawned garden with herbaceous borders.
 A barbecue is not provided.
 To the side of the cottage are rod racks for fishing rods.
 Secure shed with space for outdoor gear and bikes.

 To the front of the cottage is a lawned garden with gravelled driveway.
 Café table with two chairs.
 There are three steps up to the front door.

 Private parking for two cars in the front driveway.

 For safety reasons, we do not permit electric vehicle or hybrid car charging at this property.
 If you’re travelling by EV, discover your nearest electric vehicle charging point here.